Barry MacKay (tennis)

 Barry MacKay (August 31, 1935 – June 15, 2012) was an American tennis player, tournament director and broadcaster.
 He was ranked #1 in the U.S. in 1960.

 While competing in college for the University of Michigan, he won the Singles title of the 1957 NCAA Men's Tennis Championship to clinch the team title for Michigan over Tulane 10 to 9, by defeating Sammy Giammalva in a 5 set Final.
-His teammates were: Mark Jaffe, Dick Potter, Jon Erickson, John Harris, Dale Jensen, and Dick Cohen.
+His teammates were: Mark Jaffe, Dick Potter, Jon Erickson, John Harris, Dale Jensen, George Korol and Dick Cohen.
 He was also a finalist in the 1957 NCAA Doubles competition with Dick Potter.
 He won 5 Big Ten Conference titles, 1956-57 (2) in singles and 1955-57 (3) in doubles.

 He reached the Quarterfinals of Wimbledon in 1958 and 1960 and the Semifinals in 1959, and was a Doubles finalist at the U.S. Open in 1958, with Sam Giammalva.

-In 1959, when he reached the Singles Semifinals at the Australian Championships he lost to Alex Olmedo in 5 sets, and in the Semifinals at The Championships, Wimbledon he lost to Rod Laver in five sets.
-He then reached the Quarterfinals of the U.S. Championships losing to Bob Mark.
+In 1959, when he reached the Singles Semifinals at the Australian Championships he lost to Alex Olmedo in five sets, and in the Semifinals at The Championships, Wimbledon he lost to Rod Laver in five sets.
+He then reached the Quarterfinals of the U.S. Championships, losing to Tut Bartzen.

-In 1960, he was seeded No. 1 at the French Championships, and reached the Quarterfinals losing to Sirola.
-Previously he had won the Italian Championships in early May, beating Defending Champion, Luis Ayala, in five sets.
+In 1960, he was seeded No. 1 at the French Championships, and reached the Quarterfinals losing to Orlando Sirola.
+Prior to Paris he had won the Italian Championships in early May, beating Defending Champion, Luis Ayala, in five sets.
 MacKay twice won the Pacific Coast Championships, first in 1959, and again in 1960.

+MacKay made eight appearances at the Cincinnati Open, amassing a 9-8 record in singles and reaching the round of 16 three times (1953, 1955 and 1957).

-His big year was 1960, when he also won ten more tournaments, to earn the No. 1 ranking in the United States.
-That year he reached the Quarterfinals of the U.S. Championships.
+In 1960, he won ten more tournament titles, reached the quarterfinals at the U.S. National Championships, and earned the No. 1 ranking in the United States.

-Death

-MacKay died in San Francisco, California on June 15, 2012, aged 76, after a long illness.

 Early years

-MacKay was born in Cincinnati, Ohio and grew up in Dayton, Ohio, where he attended Oakwood High School.
+MacKay was born in Cincinnati, Ohio, and grew up in Dayton, Ohio, where he attended Oakwood High School.
 In 1950, he won the National Boys Indoor Doubles Championship.
 He was the Ohio State High School Tennis Champion in 1952 and 1953.
 He was ranked #16 in the National Juniors.